alkampfergit/personal-blog/codewrecks/content/post/old/2010/11/castle-and-automock-avoid-resolving-properties.md

 tags: [Castle]
 categories: [Castle,Testing]
 ---
-I use [AutoMockingContainer](http://www.codewrecks.com/blog/index.php/2010/10/18/mock-service-locator-and-automocking-container-to-the-rescue/) extensively in my test projects, and I â€˜ve build over time an automocking container that satisfy all of my needs.
+I use [AutoMockingContainer](http://www.codewrecks.com/blog/index.php/2010/10/18/mock-service-locator-and-automocking-container-to-the-rescue/) extensively in my test projects, and I ‘ve build over time an automocking container that satisfy all of my needs.
 Thanks to Castle Windsor, using complex logic with the AutomockingContainer is a breeze.
 Suppose you have this ViewModel

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2010/11/image_thumb8.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2010/11/image8.png)